How To Create Great Unique Selling Proposition For Your Business

 Also, the way we speak tends to make great marketing copy because when we talk about it, our enthusiasm, excitement, and genuine commitment to what we do as business owners or managers tend to shine through.
 So this tape can literally be translated into your marketing material and your USP or Unique Selling Proposition statements.

-The story below is a perfect illustration of how to create a great unique core differentor.
+This story below is a perfect illustration of how to create a great unique core differentor.
 Read...

 The owner of a fast food franchise was interviewed, and brilliant Unique Core Differentiators were actually roughed out at that meeting.
 Read on…